Johnson & Johnson to split into 2, aim for faster growth

 “We’ve seen a significant evolution in these markets, particularly on the consumer side,” Gorsky said, referring in part to a shift toward online shopping that accelerated during the COVID-19 pandemic.

-Pharmaceuticals and medical devices pulled in a combined $19.6 billion in revenue in the company’s recently completed third quarter, which turned out better than analysts expected.
-Consumer health brought in $3.7 billion.

-The consumer health business has more than 20 brands that each have over $150 million in annual sales, Gorsky noted.
-He added that the portfolio includes well-known names like Tylenol and children’s Tylenol that have reached all-time highs in market share.

-An analyst asked company leaders on Friday why they were making the change now, when they have touted J&J’s diversity in the past as a way to help offset or balance a downturn in a particular segment.
+An analyst asked company leaders during a Friday call to discuss the split why they were making the change now, when they have touted J&J’s diversity in the past as a way to help offset a downturn in a particular segment.

 “I think we have consistently had the belief that our diversified portfolio is rooted in strategy,” Gorsky said.
 “However, it’s not anchored in strategy.”

+Company officials said that the split they announced Friday was “separate and distinct” from that baby powder liability and the bankruptcy proceedings.

+But Morningstar analyst Damien Conover noted in an email that if the consumer division “no longer holds the deep pockets of the combined company, the risk of future consumer product litigation — such as the large talc settlement — may decrease.”

-Johnson & Johnson, which was founded in 1886, said the split will occur in the next two years, if approved by the company’s board of directors.
+Johnson & Johnson, which was founded in 1886, said Friday that its split will occur in the next two years, if approved by the company’s board of directors.

-J&J is beginning its split as it also undergoes a leadership transition.
-The company said in August that Gorsky will step and be replaced in January by longtime company executive Joaquin Duato.

-The split also comes as J&J deals with criticism from some Democrats in Congress over another corporate move.
-J&J is facing thousands of lawsuits claiming that its talc-based baby powder, which it has stopped selling in the U.S. and Canada, caused ovarian cancer.

 J&J’s announcement comes just days after General Electric said that it plans to split into three separate companies.